 Liquid density can be a really awesome learning curve for little minds, especially when it involves a multitude of colours.
 This experiment results in a rainbow of floating liquids that can be quite beautiful.
 It is simply pouring different coloured liquids of different densities onto one another.
 Easy Science for Kids explains everything you need for this experiment.
 Something else you can do is to pour oil over water, let the kids see how the oil floats, and then add a squirt of dish soap and stir the mixture, the oil will form little blobs in the water instead of floating above it.

 Using potatoes to power a clock, you can teach your kids about energy and how energy transforms.
 This experiment involves connecting wires to potatoes using copper.
 The wires are then connected to an electronic device, such as a LED clock to power it up.
 You can add to this experiment by using boiled potatoes instead of raw and by trying out other vegetables and comparing your findings.
 Check out Ups Battery Center for more information.

 There is not much that kids enjoy more than a messy explosion of some sort.
 So a great way to get them interested about science is to create just that.
 As mentioned, this experiment can get messy so we recommend doing it outside.
 You can cause an eruption by mixing vinegar, dish soap and bicarbonate of soda together.
-You can use any jar for this experiment or you can make it look like a volcano by adding some red and yellow food colouring to the vinegar and putting the jar in a mound of dirt.
-This way your kids can learn about both chemistry and how pressure builds in an actual volcano.
-Science Bob will give you the details for this experiment as well as some ways to vary this experiment for different results.
+Add some red and yellow food colouring to make it look like a real volcano.
+Mix these ingredients in a jar and put it in a mound of dirt for a life-like volcanic eruption.
+With this experiment, kids can learn about both chemistry and how pressure builds in an actual volcano.
+Science Bob will give you the details for this experiment as well as some ways to vary it for different results.